Rubén Ruiz Ibárruri: World War II

 In early July 1941, soon after Germany invaded the Soviet Union, the 1st Division confronted the enemy in the town of Borisov, near the Berezina River.
 Ibárruri's platoon covered the retreat of the regiment across the river.
 He was severely wounded during the battle, and evacuated to the Kuibyshev where he recovered and associated with Leonid Khrushchev who was also recovering there.
-In September 1941, President Mikhail Kalinin had personally awarded him the Order of the Red Banner.

 After recovering, Lieutenant Ibárruri joined the 35th Guards Rifle Division, which was formed from the 8th Airborne Corps in August 1942, as the commander of the 100th Machine Gun Company.
 The division was consigned to the 62nd Army, which defended Stalingrad.
 When arriving in the area, the division was rushed to the village of Samofalovka, 30 kilometres north-west of Stalingrad, to halt the advance of the German army toward the Volga River.
 By the night of 23 August 1942, only a part of the 35th reached the area.
 Ibárruri's battalion, commanded by Captain A.A.
 Stolyarov, was deployed in the Kotluban train station and immediately attacked by German forces.
 Stolyarov was killed in the fight, and Ibárruri replaced him, leading the soldiers while the rest of the division arrived.
 In the morning, he was hit by a bullet in the abdomen and sent to a field hospital in Srednyaya Akhtuba - a town on the other side of the Volga, 20 kilometres east of Stalingrad.
-He died from his wound on 3 September 1942.
+He died from his wound on 4 September 1942.

 On 2 November 1948, his remains were re-buried in the Square of Fallen Heroes, on the Mamayev Kurgan.
-On 23 August 1956, he was posthumously awarded the title Hero of the Soviet Union.